soumiamahieddine/enmoRM/README.md

  exit
 ```

-### Data structure and data
+### Demo structure and data

-In the folder */var/www/laabs/data/maarchRM/batch*/psql, you can find script for
+In the folder */var/www/laabs/data/maarchRM/batch*/psql, you can find scripts for
 postgreSQL installation.
 Execute the following command with root privileges :

 ```